 Perfectionism is an all-or-nothing mentality.
 You believe that either you should do it perfectly or you should do not do it at all. perfectionists

 What if there is no perfect time and environment?
 Would you still wait for that perfect time?

 That is why, do not wait for the perfect time to arrive, do it now.
 And focus on things better than perfectionism such as excellence and giving your best to everything.

 10. Ask Someone to Supervise You

 Sometimes the peer pressure is an amazing tool to keep procrastination at bay.
 Ask a friend or your brother to look after your progress.
-If there is nobody, there are millions of tools to increase your productivity.
+If there is nobody, there are millions of

 11. Minimize Distractions

 Mute the notification and keep your smartphone at bay.
 Next, sit in a room free of distraction such as television.
 Then, start your work.

 So, that is it for ways you can overcome procrastination.
 Besides, remember that it takes time and effort to build a habit but takes more time and extra effort to break that habit, especially bad habits such as procrastination.